nadahalli/acme/README.md

-Acme(V2) client with associated DNS server, HTTP challenge server, and HTTPS certificate server.
+Rudimentary Acme(V2) client with associated DNS server, HTTP challenge server, and HTTPS certificate server.

+The Automatic Certificate Management Environment (ACME) protocol is a communications protocol for automating interactions between certificate authorities and their users' web servers, allowing the automated deployment of public key infrastructure at very low cost.
+It was designed by the Internet Security Research Group (ISRG) for their Let's Encrypt service.

+The protocol, based on passing JSON-formatted messages over HTTPS, has been published as an Internet Standard in RFC 8555 (https://tools.ietf.org/html/rfc8555).

 #### Command-line arguments
 ##### Positional Arguments